 In an ICF building, the combination of concrete and steel provide the three most important properties for earthquake resistance: stiffness, strength, and ductility.

-ICF buildings can be among the safest and most durable types of structures in an earthquake.
-Homes built with reinforced concrete walls have a record of surviving earthquakes intact and remain structurally sound.
+In conclusion, ICF buildings can be among the safest and most durable types of structures in an earthquake.
+As a result, homes built with reinforced concrete walls have a record of surviving earthquakes intact and remain structurally sound.